vinceimbat/vinceimbat/content/A supernatural realm exists separate from the natural.md

 sr-interval: 1
 sr-ease: 229
 ---
 By supernatural realm, we simply mean a realm where the methods of the natural sciences cannot be applied simply because the realm is beyond the laws of matter.
-Since there definitely seems to be metaphysical categories that eludes the scientific method—the [[Platonic realm]], for example, which includes the "laws" of the universe and abstract objects—I am compelled to believe that a supernatural realm exists.
+Since there definitely seems to be metaphysical categories that eludes the scientific method—the [[platonic realm]], for example, which includes the "laws" of the universe and abstract objects—I am compelled to believe that a supernatural realm exists.
 This makes me a supernaturalist.

 This supernatural realm is mutually exclusive and separate from the natural realm.
 It is not embedded in it as animists believe.